varlardohaeris/emacs-archives/emacswiki/dired+-readme.txt

  font-locking, and this effect is established only when Dired+ is loaded, which defines the font-lock keywords for Dired.
-These options include `diredp-compressed-extensions', `diredp-ignore-compressed-flag', and `dired-omit-extensions'.
+These options include `diredp-compressed-extensions', `diredp-ignore-compressed-flag', `dired-omit-extensions', and `diredp-omit-files-regexp'.
 This means that if you change the value of such an option then you will see the change only in a new Emacs session.

  (You can see the effect in the same session if you use `C-M-x' on the `defvar' sexp for `diredp-font-lock-keywords-1', and then you